Pence once again postpones visit to Israel

-JERUSALEM – Israel’s Foreign Ministry on Monday said an expected visit by U.S. Vice President Mike Pence appears to have been postponed again.
+JERUSALEM – Mike Pence’s office on Monday said the U.S. vice president still plans on visiting Israel this month, despite an apparent delay in the schedule.

-Spokesman Emmanuel Nahshon said the visit, which had been expected to take place the week of Jan.
-14, is not on the ministry’s schedule for January.
+Pence had been scheduled to come during the week of Jan.
+14. But Israel’s Foreign Ministry said Monday that the visit was no longer on its schedule for January.

-“The visit is not included in our provision of scheduled visits of high-level dignitaries in January,” he said.
+Ministry spokesman Emmanuel Nahshon gave no reason for the apparent delay, but said it was still possible that Pence could still decide to come.
+“It’s not on our schedule,” he said.
+“We can always adapt it and change it.”

-He gave no reason for the apparent delay and said it was still possible that Pence could decide to come.
-But he said there was no new date for an expected visit.
+Later Monday, Pence’s deputy chief of staff, Jarrod Agen, said the visit was still on.
+“As we said, we are going later this month,” he said, without providing specific dates.
+Agen also said that Pence is still planning to go to Egypt.

 Pence had been scheduled to visit Israel last month but called off the trip at late notice and said he would come instead in January.